 Sadly, not all phytoplankton is equal.

-Something to be aware of when looking for phytoplankton or any food or supplement from any sea or ocean is the very real concern of mercury, radiation that has entered the Pacific because of Fukushima, run-off of agricultural fertilizers, pesticides and man-made pollutants including chemicals, detergents, oil, plastics, drug residues, and sewage.
+Something to be aware of when looking for phytoplankton or any food or supplement from the ocean is the very real concern of mercury… This includes radiation that has entered the Pacific because of Fukushima, run-off of agricultural fertilizers, pesticides and man-made pollutants including chemicals, detergents, oil, plastics, drug residues, and sewage.